Sneha221/LLMProjects/README.md

 # LLMProjects

-# AI Safety Evaluator – A PartyRock App
+# AI Safety Evaluator – AWS PartyRock App

 **AI Safety Evaluator** is a lightweight LLM-based safety auditing tool developed on the PartyRock platform.
 It is designed to assess the potential for misuse of user-submitted prompts intended for large language models.
 This tool enables developers, researchers, and safety engineers to identify risk exposure in real time.